RECORD SEALING "101"

 Sealing a criminal record removes the arrest, charge, or conviction from public view, meaning that a background check will no longer show any criminal events.
 A sealed record provides tremendous benefits, such as the ability to deny that you were ever arrested, charged, or convicted of a crime.
 A sealed record should therefore no longer affect employment opportunities, interfere with housing or educational opportunities, enhance the penalties of future criminal activity, or endanger your reputation in the community.
 Sealing a criminal record may also restore some civil rights, such as the ability to vote or serve on a jury.

 Sealing a record can be tedious and time-consuming if unfamiliar with the process.
-Sealing a record may also take five (5) to eight (8) months to complete, although it may take longer if the record is complex.
+Sealing a record may also take between six (6) to twelve (12) months to complete, although it may take longer if the record is complex.
 A record seal begins by determining if a person is eligible and the time for eligibility varies for each record.
 Some criminal convictions are also ineligible for record sealing, such as felony driving under the influence and sex-based crimes, meaning that a person's entire criminal history may be ineligible for sealing.
 However, assuming that a person is eligible to seal his or her record, the next step is to contact all agencies in the State of Nevada that may hold a record of the arrest, charge, or conviction.
 This starts by contacting police departments to obtain a copy of the person's "scope" or criminal history.
-A record must also be obtained from the Nevada Department of Public Safety Central Repository.
+A person must also obtain a copy of his or her criminal history from the Nevada Department of Public Safety Central Repository.

 Once all documents are obtained, a petition must be drafted that includes all eligible records.
 The petition is then sent to the prosecuting attorney for review.
 The prosecuting attorney may stipulate to the record seal or deny the petition if it is incorrect, the person is ineligible, or the prosecuting attorney simply objects to the request.
 If the prosecuting attorney objects to the request, the person seeking a record seal may request a hearing before a judge to determine if he or she may seal the record over the prosecuting attorney's objection.